 Regulatory capital represents the net assets of a banking organization available to absorb losses.
 Because of the risks attendant to their business, FDIC-insured institutions are generally required to hold more capital than other businesses, which directly affects the Company's earnings capabilities.
 While capital has historically been one of the key measures of the financial health of both bank holding companies and banks, its role became fundamentally more important in the wake of the global financial crisis, as the banking regulators recognized that the amount and quality of capital held by banks prior to the crisis was insufficient to absorb losses during periods of severe stress.
-Certain provisions of the Dodd-Frank Act and Basel III, discussed below, establish strengthened capital standards for banks and bank holding companies, require more capital to be held in the form of common stock and disallow certain funds from being included in capital determinations.
-These standards represent regulatory capital requirements that are meaningfully more stringent than those in place previously.
+Certain provisions of the Dodd-Frank Act and Basel III, discussed below, establish strengthened capital standards for banks and bank holding companies that are meaningfully more stringent than those in place previously.

 Minimum Required Capital Levels.
 Banks have been required to hold minimum levels of capital based on guidelines established by the bank regulatory agencies since 1983.
 The minimums have been expressed in terms of ratios of capital divided by total assets.
 As discussed below, bank capital measures have become more sophisticated over the years and have focused more on the quality of capital and the risk of assets.
 Bank holding companies have historically had to comply with less stringent capital standards than their bank subsidiaries and have been able to raise capital with hybrid instruments such as trust preferred securities.
 The Dodd-Frank Act mandated the Federal Reserve to establish minimum capital levels for holding companies on a consolidated basis as stringent as those required for FDIC-insured institutions.
-A result of this change is that the proceeds of hybrid instruments, such as trust preferred securities, are being excluded from capital over a phase-out period.
+A result of this change is that the proceeds of hybrid instruments, such as trust preferred securities, were excluded from capital over a phase-out period.
 However, if such securities were issued prior to May 19, 2010 by bank holding companies with less than \$15 billion of assets, they may be retained, subject to certain restrictions.
-Because the Company has assets of less than \$15 billion, the Company is able to maintain its trust preferred proceeds as capital but the Company has to comply with new capital mandates in other respects and will not be able to raise capital in the future through the issuance of trust preferred securities.
+Because the Company has assets of less than \$15 billion, the Company is able to maintain the Company's trust preferred proceeds as capital but will not be able to raise capital in the future through the issuance of trust preferred securities.